Mungert69/NetworkMonitorBlazor/README.md

 =======
 # NetworkMonitorBlazor

-## A Free Network Monitor Service Component
+## A Quantum Network Monitor Service Component

 NetworkMonitorBlazor is a Blazor-based web application that provides a real-time, interactive chat interface for monitoring and managing network hosts using Large Language Models (LLMs).
 It features a modern chat UI, audio transcription, WebSocket-based communication, and session history management.